The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 It is highly recommended that you ask for a reference letter in advance.
 Please explain to your referees that you are going to apply for GEAS and that they themselves have to upload their letters of reference online and in time (!).

 If any other technical mishap occurs, they can also contact the above email address.
+You will be able to see if your referees have uploaded their letters during the time of application at the portal.

 After being admitted to the GEAS doctoral program, the next step is to apply for admission to the department your supervisor belongs to.